Decor Ideas

 Which candle colors are easiest to use?

-Cream, soft white, clay, warm amber, and other softened tones usually fit real rooms more easily than brighter or more theatrical colors.
+Cream, soft white, clay, warm amber, and other softened tones fit real rooms more easily than brighter or more theatrical colors.

 What should I avoid with candles in feng shui?